 - Registers are marked by 9.15 am and your child will receive a late mark if they are not in by that time.

 At 9.15 am the registers will be closed.
-In accordance with the Regulations, if your child arrives after that time they will receive a mark that shows them to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.
+In line with our school policy, if your child arrives after that time they will receive a mark that shows them to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.
 This may mean that you could face the possibility of a Penalty Notice if the problem persists.

 If your child has a persistent late record you will be asked to meet with the Assistant Headteacher and/or Attendance Officer to resolve the problem, but you can approach us at any time if you are having problems getting your child to school on time.

 All pupils who are late must report to the School office where a note will be made of their name and time of arrival.